DewinP/gz/README.md

 - /ticket/:id - users can view a specific ticket and its details.
 Admins can also manage the ticket.

 (Demo live)[https://gz-eight.vercel.app/sign-in]

+For the admin view use:
+Email: admin@test.com
+Password: 123123

 ## Installation